NBA 10-Day Contract: How Does it Work?

 What is the 10-day Contract Salary?

-If players sign a 10-day contract with NBA teams, they get a salary that is usually more than the established minimum salary in the league.
+If players sign a 10-day contract with NBA teams, they get a salary that is based on the league’s minimum salary scale and the player’s years of NBA service unless the team negotiates a higher amount.
 A simple method they use to calculate what a player receives depends on the length of the season.
-For example, the 2020/2021 season is 174 days long, so they divide a player’s minimum salary by 174 to get the value of the daily salary.
-They then multiply the daily wage by 10 to get the compensation for a 10-day contract.
+A 10-day minimum salary is generally calculated as 10/174 of the player’s applicable minimum salary for that season.

 The major exceptions to the salary of a 10-day contract are the player’s experience and, in particular, years spent in the NBA.
 Rookies and veterans do not fall in the same category, and their pay scale is also different.
-A rookie that just started in the NBA might not make up to $1 million, but veterans with a minimum of 10 years in service can makeover #2.5 million.
+A rookie on a 10-day contract earns a smaller prorated amount, while veterans with many years of service have a higher prorated minimum because their full-season minimum salary is higher.

 Also Read: How Do NBA Players Get Paid?